This page describes how to download and install Dynatrace OneAgent on Linux.

 - You need permissions and credentials for restarting all your application services.

-- You need to check also the disk space requirements.
+- You need to check the disk space requirements.

 - All hosts that are to be monitored need to be able to send data to the Dynatrace cluster.
-Depending on whether your Dynatrace deployment is on SaaS, or on Managed environment, and on your network layout and security settings, you may choose to either provide a direct access to Dynatrace cluster, or to set up an ActiveGate.
+Depending on whether your Dynatrace environment is a SaaS or a Managed deployment, and depending on your network layout and security settings, you can choose to either provide direct access to the Dynatrace cluster, or you can set up an ActiveGate.

 Select Deploy Dynatrace from the navigation menu.

-Copy the command provided in the Use this command on the target host text field.
-Paste the command into your terminal window and execute it.
+Paste the provided command into your terminal window and execute it.

-Once the download is complete, you can verify the signature by copying the command from the Verify signature text field, then pasting the command into your terminal window and executing it.
+After the download is complete, paste the provided command into your terminal window and execute it.
 Make sure your system is up to date, especially SSL and related certificate libraries.